evnag/skypro-test-task/README.md

 This Java Spring test project is dedicated to creating a server application for a sock warehouse.
 The application accepts http requests from the interface, processes them and provides a response.
 The main functions of the application include accounting for the arrival and vacation of socks.

-The external interface of the application is presented by Swagger and is available at http://localhost:8080/swagger-ui/index.html#

 The application is based on the Spring(Boot) Framework.
 PostgreSQL is used to store system data.
 Liquibase is used for versioning the database schema.